★ Do you struggle to get to sleep at night?

 HOW IT ALL WORKS

-You maintain access to the STRIVE Method assignments for 7-weeks, and it’s an ever-evolving system meaning different lessons are added and removed when the team feels it’s appropriate.
+You maintain access to the STRIVE Method assignments for 6-months, and it’s an ever-evolving system meaning different lessons are added and removed when the team feels it’s appropriate.
 You will be notified by email when lessons are added or amended.

 You work alongside like-minded people on the same journey as you.
 Share, be vulnerable, serve and have fun changing your life and seeing others change theirs.